 Oklahoma judge expected to rule Monday in opioid case

-A judge is expected to rule next week in Oklahoma's case alleging consumer products giant Johnson & Johnson helped fuel the opioid crisis in the state.
+An Oklahoma judge is expected to rule next week on whether consumer products company Johnson & Johnson helped fuel the state's opioid epidemic in the first such case against a drugmaker to go to trial.

 A court spokesman says Cleveland County District Judge Thad Balkman is expected to read his decision in open court at 3 p.m.
 Monday.

+Before the six-week trial began on May 28 , two other groups of defendants who manufactured opioid drugs reached settlements with Oklahoma.

-Led by Attorney General Mike Hunter, Oklahoma claims the company helped create a public nuisance by aggressively marketing its painkillers and downplaying the risk of addiction.
+Oklahoma claims the companies helped create a public nuisance by aggressively marketing painkillers and downplaying the risk of addiction.
 The state estimates it will cost as much as $17 billion to abate the crisis.

-Attorneys for the company maintain they were part of a lawful and heavily regulated industry and that opioid drugs serve a critical role helping people deal with debilitating pain.
+Attorneys for the company maintain they acted responsibly and followed strict industry regulations.

 Comments